openstack/monasca-log-api/README.md

 ## Java Build

-Requires monasca-common from https://github.com/stackforge/monasca-common.
+Requires monasca-common from https://github.com/openstack/monasca-common.
 Download and do mvn install.
 Then:

 ```
 cd java
 mvn clean package
 ```

-# StackForge Java Build
+# OpenStack Java Build

-There is a pom.xml in the base directory that should only be used for the StackForge build.
-The StackForge build is a rather strange build because of the limitations of the current StackForge java jobs and infrastructure.
-We have found that the API runs faster if built with maven 3 but the StackForge nodes only have maven 2.
+There is a pom.xml in the base directory that should only be used for the OpenStack build.
+The OpenStack build is a rather strange build because of the limitations of the current OpenStack java jobs and infrastructure.
+We have found that the API runs faster if built with maven 3 but the OpenStack nodes only have maven 2.
 This build checks the version of maven and if not maven 3, it downloads a version of maven 3 and uses it.
 This build depends on jars that are from monasca-common.
 That StrackForge build uploads the completed jars to http://tarballs.openstack.org/ci/monasca-common, but they are just regular jars, and not in a maven repository and sometimes zuul takes a long time to do the upload.
 Hence, the first thing the maven build from the base project does is invoke build_common.sh in the common directory.
 This script clones monasca-common and then invokes maven 3 to build monasca-common in the common directory and install the jars in the local maven repository.

-Since this is all rather complex, that part of the build only works on StackForge so follow the simple instruction above if you are building your own monasca-log-api.
+Since this is all rather complex, that part of the build only works on OpenStack so follow the simple instruction above if you are building your own monasca-log-api.

-Currently this build is executed on the bare-precise nodes in StackForge and they only have maven 2.
+Currently this build is executed on the bare-precise nodes in OpenStack and they only have maven 2.
 So, this build must be kept compatible with Maven 2.
 If another monasca-common jar is added as a dependency to java/pom.xml, it must also be added to download/download.sh.

 ## Usage